Why You Need An Operations and Maintenance Manual

 Operations refer to everything employees do throughout the day.
 Most of these tasks will be towards fulfilling the greater goals of your company operations.
 This includes making deliveries to sweeping the facility floors.

 Maintenance refers to everything needed to be done in order to keep the machines and facility up and running.
 In a factory, this is critical as the machines are the backbone of what makes the product.
 However, restaurant jobs, for example, could be as simple as maintenance on kitchen equipment to keep them running smoothly.

 Why You Need an Operations and Maintenance Manual

 There are a few benefits other than what has already been mentioned in writing an O&M manual.
 One of the big ones becomes visible when onboarding a new employee.
 This manual can serve as a guide for your new hire to get up to speed on how your business works.
 Whether the employees come to your company from your industry of business or not, each company operates a little bit differently from the rest and there are often small, but important, differences between each of them.

 As well as taking on new employees, an operations and maintenance manual can help current employees.
 When certain situations arise, it may be preferable for your employees to not have to turn to you with every small question.
 If they do have questions, the O&M manual can serve as their go-to document to find out what their next steps should be.

-The job of writing the O&M manual often falls on people such as plant executives, operations managers, maintenance personnel, and HR representatives, to just name a few.
+The job of writing the operations manual often falls on people such as plant executives, operations managers, maintenance personnel, and HR representatives, to just name a few.
 Everyone will have different points of view and will think of things differently than their colleagues, so it is important to gather information from a number of sources.
 However, these employees also have other pressing responsibilities, and it is preferable to turn to the expertise of a technical writer to gather and compile this information instead.

 Steps to Writing an Operations and Maintenance Manual